maochaokuo/zepler1/README.md

    or JDK 1.8.
 If it shows no JDK but actually installed, press add button and look for JDK in your installed directory

+## to do

+### 2020/2/26
+1. it looks flowlayout cannot coexist with scrollpanel, so
+    1. single table add/update use flowlayout
+    2. query conditions, buttons, table result, use all scrollpanels
+2. study combobox, with options from external source (like database)

 ## change history

 ### 2020/2/13